dabiged/RLPlayground/IntroRL/README.md

 Below is a snapshot of the solution at every 50th timestep.

 __Step 0__

 At this point we are taking completely random actions to generate a large batch of transitions.
 Once out batch of transistions is sufficiently large, we being to train a neural network to appoximate the value of taking an action given any state.

 ![Episode 0](plots/LL/LunarLander_Training_step0.gif)

 __Step 10__

 ![Episode 10](plots/LL/LunarLander_Training_step10.gif)

 Agent has learned to control descent velocity but not orientation.

 __Step 50__

 By this stage the lander has learned basic hovering behaviour.
 Note that due to the fuel consumption penalty hovering until the end of the simulation is not a good strategy.
 Also note that due to the heavy crashing penalty it also prefers to land on it's legs even if it is uncontrolled.

 ![Episode 50](plots/LL/LunarLander_Training_step50.gif)

 __Step 100__

 This is an excellent example of the middle period stability.
 The agent now understands basic hovering skills and is targetting the landing pad, but is unable to land on it.

 ![Episode 100](plots/LL/LunarLander_Training_step100.gif)

 __Step 150__

 Again the agent clearly knows how to hover and is targetting the landing pad, but hasn't quite learned how to slow down to land.

 ![Episode 150](plots/LL/LunarLander_Training_step150.gif)

 __Step 250__

 Agent is landing lander on one leg right in the middle of the pad, but is not oriented correctly and breaks the leg.

 ![Episode 250](plots/LL/LunarLander_Training_step250.gif)

 __Step 350__

 A solved solution.

 ![Episode 350](plots/LL/LunarLander_Training_step350.gif)

 ## Action Histogram

 ![Action Histogram](plots/LL/ActionHistogram.png)

-Below is a histogram of the actions taken every 50th episode.
+Above is a histogram of the actions taken every 50th episode.
 You can clearly see that the first training episode has a high epsilon as the actions are roughly uniformly distributed.

 As we get to the middle 'hovering' period there is a greater focus on stability with the main engine action becoming dominant and the left and right thrusters being used to keep the lander upright.